pnc98/react-scaffold/README.md

-# LearningRecord
+# react-web-scaffold
-This is a React Web frame build myself.
+This is a React Web scaffold build myself.